Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-46-hellfall.md

 ***Kevin Jenkins***

-“Got an update from Cimbrean...”
+"Got an update from Cimbrean..."

 Moses looked up from the couch at the back of the plane, where he’d been sitting with a coffee and a tablet.
-“Has she spoken to the press yet?”
+"Has she spoken to the press yet?"

 Kevin nodded.
-“Yeah.
-Footage is up on ESNN.”
+"Yeah.
+Footage is up on ESNN."

 Moses made an irate noise.
-“Always with the beating our people to the punch...” he grumbled, and tapped at his tablet.
+"Always with the beating our people to the punch..." he grumbled, and tapped at his tablet.
 Kevin relocated over to stand behind him and watch.

 Xiù had done a fantastic job of presenting herself, and she looked every inch the composed corporate professional as she stood tall in front of the camera flashes and microphones.

 She began with a gentle nod to the reporters.
 From the looks of things, HMNB Folctha was besieged by the media at this point, and Kevin could see all kinds of network logos on show.

-“Go on, you,” Kevin muttered, gently encouraging her even though he knew that the interview had already finished.
+"Go on, you," Kevin muttered, gently encouraging her even though he knew that the interview had already finished.

-Xiù let the flashes die down before speaking. *“Thank you for your patience,”* she began. *“I’m going to keep this brief, because there’s a lot we still need to establish, but I’m pleased to say that the Spaceborne Operations Regiment and Clan Whitecrest have rescued the surviving crew of Byron Group Exploration Vehicle Three,* Dauntless. *I’m afraid the crew have suffered casualties, and I won’t be revealing much until we’ve had a chance to speak with the next of kin, but I can confirm that four of the crew are alive and recovering in the base’s infirmary.
-A fifth is critically wounded, but stable for now.”*
+Xiù let the flashes die down before speaking. *"Thank you for your patience,"* she began. *"I’m going to keep this brief, because there’s a lot we still need to establish, but I’m pleased to say that the Spaceborne Operations Regiment and Clan Whitecrest have rescued the surviving crew of Byron Group Exploration Vehicle Three,* Dauntless. *I’m afraid the crew have suffered casualties, and I won’t be revealing much until we’ve had a chance to speak with the next of kin, but I can confirm that four of the crew are alive and recovering in the base’s infirmary.
+A fifth is critically wounded, but stable for now."*

-“Attagirl, you’re doin’ great,” Moses muttered.
+"Attagirl, you’re doin’ great," Moses muttered.

-On screen, Xiù seemed to be totally in command. *“I’ll do what I can to answer your questions, but you should know that I may not be able to answer all of them.
+On screen, Xiù seemed to be totally in command. *"I’ll do what I can to answer your questions, but you should know that I may not be able to answer all of them.
 There are many things we still don’t know, or need to sort out.
 But for now I will say that we’re happy to have our colleagues back and we’ll be doing absolutely everything we can to help them and their families.
 I know from personal experience that coming home after a long, life-changing journey is... not easy.
-But we’ll be there for them, every step of the way.”*
+But we’ll be there for them, every step of the way."*

 Moses grinned as she finished her brief speech and started taking questions.

-“Well, you were right Kevin,” he said.
+"Well, you were right Kevin," he said.

-“C’mon, you didn’t doubt her either or you wouldn’t’ve agreed to the idea,” Kevin replied.
+"C’mon, you didn’t doubt her either or you wouldn’t’ve agreed to the idea," Kevin replied.
 He returned to his own work and listened with half an ear as Moses watched the whole video.

-Most of the questions were met with apologetic declinations along the lines of *“I’m not able to comment on what the Allied military’s response to this event may or may not be.”* and a few polite reprimands like *“Well, sorry, but we’re not here to talk about me, we’re here for my colleagues.”*
+Most of the questions were met with apologetic declinations along the lines of *"I’m not able to comment on what the Allied military’s response to this event may or may not be."* and a few polite reprimands like *"Well, sorry, but we’re not here to talk about me, we’re here for my colleagues."*

 As Kevin listened, he reviewed the detailed email she’d sent him.
 It was stomach-knotting stuff, especially the fact that the poor bastards had resorted to murder and what was effectively cannibalism.
 People were *not* gonna like that one bit. *He* sure as hell didn’t, and he could see how maybe he’d have done the same thing if it was that or starve.
 But there were gonna be a lot of armchair warriors who’d get fuckin’ angry when the truth came out, and defending them was going to be a... *brave* position for the Group to take.

-“Dang,” Moses cursed gently.
+"Dang," Moses cursed gently.

-“What?”
+"What?"

 Moses grunted and rewound the video.
-“That reporter’s sharp.”
+"That reporter’s sharp."

-He aimed the screen at Kevin just as said reporter asked her question. *“Ava Ríos, ESNN.
+He aimed the screen at Kevin just as said reporter asked her question. *"Ava Ríos, ESNN.
 There’s no way that ship was carrying enough food for a ten year mission...
-How did they survive so long?”*
+How did they survive so long?"*

 Xiù made a small mis-step: For just a second, she looked uncomfortable and cagey.
-The expression was gone even quicker than it arrived, but it was there on camera. *“I can’t answer that right now, I’m sorry.”*
+The expression was gone even quicker than it arrived, but it was there on camera. *"I can’t answer that right now, I’m sorry."*

-Ríos, it seemed, was not the kind of woman who was deterred so easily. *“Didn’t you ask them?”*
+Ríos, it seemed, was not the kind of woman who was deterred so easily. *"Didn’t you ask them?"*

-*“As I said, I don’t have all the answers at this point, and this would be one of the questions I can’t answer.”* Xiù repeated. *“I’m sorry.”*
+*"As I said, I don’t have all the answers at this point, and this would be one of the questions I can’t answer."* Xiù repeated. *"I’m sorry."*

-“Hrrm.”
+"Hrrm."
 Kevin mulled the exchange over and scratched his jaw.
-“Gotta hand that girl a point.
-She asked a good question.”
+"Gotta hand that girl a point.
+She asked a good question."

-“I feel like I know that name from somewhere.
-Ríos.”
+"I feel like I know that name from somewhere.
+Ríos."

-“You should, boss.
-She’s ESNN’s star reporter, she wrote the *‘Humble Hero’* article on Xiù and I’ve got one of her prints in my office.”
+"You should, boss.
+She’s ESNN’s star reporter, she wrote the *‘Humble Hero’* article on Xiù and I’ve got one of her prints in my office."

-“...Which one’s that?”
+"...Which one’s that?"

-“The blue and white one next to my bookshelf.”
+"The blue and white one next to my bookshelf."

-Moses grunted. “...Thought that was an abstract piece.
-Guess I never looked at it properly.”
+Moses grunted. "...Thought that was an abstract piece.
+Guess I never looked at it properly."

-“Nope.
+"Nope.
 Original photograph with the artist as model, limited print.
-Paid a couple grand for it, too.”
+Paid a couple grand for it, too."
 Kevin was thoroughly pleased with that purchase: It was already worth twice as much as he’d paid for it.

 He’d taken up collecting art more out of not knowing what else to do with his money than for any better reason.
 Moses paid him a substantial six-figure salary with an executive bonus, but after the disaster that had been his first and only attempt at marriage and fatherhood, Kevin was committed to being a lifelong bachelor.
 Some fuckups weren’t worth revisiting.